mlidbom/Compze/Website/documentation/_sections/concepts/messaging.md

 * Adding event interfaces
 * Changing event inheritance hierarchy

+> [!TIP]
-TIP: Remember to think about events in terms of interfaces.
+> Remember to think about events in terms of interfaces.
 The event classes are an implementation detail that should only ever be known by the code that publishes the event.

+> [!WARNING]
-WARNING: *Do not subscribe to event classes*.
+> Do not subscribe to event classes.
 You will lose the benefits just discussed.